 The second way which climate change will affect the Park Lands and City Layout is the additional pressure on the Park Lands and Squares to provide relief from the 'heat island' effect associated with urban areas.
 Urban heat mapping in metropolitan Adelaide has identified 'heat islands' which have less green spaces including grass, shrubs and trees.
 These 'heat islands' can be approximately 3 to 4 degrees hotter on a sunny day.
-The 'heat island' effects, and the Park Lands and Squares play a key role in ensuring a sustainable, liveable city which not only provides health benefits to the wider population but also provides habitat for native wildlife.
+The Green spaces and tree canopies are essential in countering the 'heat island' effects, and the Park Lands and Squares play a key role in ensuring a sustainable, liveable city which not only provides health benefits to the wider population but also provides habitat for native wildlife.